bigfishfastswimer/anzx-test-b/README.md

 # anzx-test-b

-An simple app operables web-style API or service provider.
+An simple app operables as web-style API or service provider in golang.

 ## Local Development